Engee documentation

 Pfa = 0.00101

-To plot the ROC curve with pulse integration, you must specify the number of pulses used in the integration in the rocsnr function:
+To build a pulse integration ROC curve, you need to specify the number of pulses used in the integration in the rocsnr function.:

 In [ ]: